-- The case has two compartments, which seasonal partition easy to do.
+- The case has two compartments, which makes seasonal partition easy to do.

 Where to keep the seeds

-After choosing the right container and system to store your seeds, it is important to keep them in the right environment.
+After choosing a suitable container and system to store your seeds, keeping them in the right environment is essential.
 Seeds have different shelf lives, but they all need to be in a dark and dry place to keep them good.
 Light and moisture do not permit the seed’s cells to go dormant and can cause them to rot.

-It is best to keep them in a drawer somewhere inside the house, away from the elements.
+It is best to keep them in a drawer inside the house, away from the elements.
 Also, use silica packets to absorb moisture.
-If saving seeds, make sure to air dry them completely before storing them.
+Finally, if saving seeds, air dry them thoroughly before storing them.

 How Should I keep the seeds?

 Each seed has its own shelf life, but most keep for at least five years.
-Some gardeners were successful to germinate a hundred-year-old seed.
+However, some gardeners were successful in germinating a hundred-year-old seed.